ianthehenry/effing.js/README.md

     var isMinor = f.lt(18);

 When you invoke any of the binary operator functions with a single argument, it will always fill in the *right side* of the operator.
-To fill in the left argument, you can use normal functionoid partial application: `f(f.lt, 18)`.
+To fill in the left argument, you can use normal functionoid partial application:

+    probabilityNot = f(f.sub, 1);
+    probabilityNot(0.75) # 0.25